harmlessprince/taocomerce-docs/src/api-endpoints/order/update-order-status.md

 - ✅ Only use supported transitions (Pending → Processing → Shipped → Delivered).
 - ⛔ Don’t try to skip steps.
 - ⛔ Don’t mark failed or delivered orders as cancelled.
-- 🔐 Use the `idempotencyKey` to avoid duplicate status updates due to retries.

 ---

 ## 📊 Visual Workflow